Tour Conditions & Terms

 Be wise as serpents and innocent as doves.

-In all of your actions on this trip, you are accountable to God first of all.
-You must also agree to be accountable to the team leaders, supervisors, and other members of the team.
+In all of your actions on this trip, you are first accountable to God.
+You must also agree to be accountable to the team leaders, supervisors, and other team members.

 Responsibility